 - Doctoral Program Handbook Addendum

 - Provide official transcripts for both a completed undergraduate degree and master’s degree from an accredited university.
 The degree must be verified on original transcripts sent by the undergraduate institution directly to Acacia University.
-Applicants submitting diplomas, degrees, or course transcripts from non-US Institutions must have their academic credentials evaluated.
-Acacia University will accept credential evaluations only from World Education Services (WES).
+Transcripts that are international and/or not in English must be evaluated through an evaluation agency credentialed through National Association of Credential Evaluation Services (NACES).

 - A minimum grade point average of 3.00 on a 4.0 scale for all courses applied toward a master’s degree is required